-- 1. Saskatchewan School Boards Association (SSBA) Public Section Executive

-- 1.1 Purpose

-- 1.1.1 Attend SSBA Public Section Executive meetings.

-- 1.1.2 Represent the Board's positions and interests at the provincial level.

-- 1.1.3 Communicate to the Board at the next regular meeting the work of the SSBA Public Section Executive.

-- 1.2 Membership

-- 1.2.1 One trustee.

-- 1.3 Meetings

-- 1.3.1 As determined and scheduled by the SSBA Public Section Executive.

-- 2. Saskatchewan High Schools Athletic Association (SHSAA)

-- 2.1 Purpose

-- Attend SHSAA meetings.

-- Represent the Board's positions and interests at SHSAA meetings.

-- Communicate to the Board the work of SHSAA.
+- 1. Saskatchewan School Boards Association (SSBA) Public Section Executive 1.1 Purpose - 1.1.1 Attend SSBA Public Section Executive meetings. - 1.1.2 Represent the Board's positions and interests at the provincial level. - 1.1.3 Communicate to the Board at the next regular meeting the work of the SSBA Public Section Executive. - 1.2 Membership - 1.2.1 One trustee. - 1.3 Meetings - 1.3.1 As determined and scheduled by the SSBA Public Section Executive. - 2.
+Saskatchewan High Schools Athletic Association (SHSAA) - 2.1 Purpose - Attend SHSAA meetings. - Represent the Board's positions and interests at SHSAA meetings. - Communicate to the Board the work of SHSAA. - Be voting member of the North Central Athletic Association.

 - 2.2 Membership

 - One trustee.

 - 2.3 Meetings

 - At the call of SHSAA

+- 3. Saskatchewan School Boards Association (Board Chairs Council)

+- 3.1 Purpose

+- Attend meetings of the SSBA Board Chairs Council.

+- Represent the Board's views and communicate to the Board Chairs Council the Board's perspectives.

+- Communicate to the Board the work of Board Chairs Council.

+- 3.2 Membership

+- Board Chair or designate.

+- 3.3 Meetings

+- As determined and scheduled by the SSBA.

+- 4. Saskatchewan Rivers School Division #119 Foundation Corporation

+- 4.1 Purpose

+- Attend Foundation Board meetings.

+- Communicate to the Board the work of the Foundation Corporation.

+- 4.2 Membership

+- At least two elected members of the Board (requires three members until the Foundation Board is operational).

+- 4.3 Meetings

+- At the call of the SRSD Foundation Corporation.

+- 5. City and School Boards Liaison Committee

+- 5.1 Purpose

+- Attend meetings of the City and School Boards Liaison Committee.

+- Represent the Board's views and communicate to the Committee the Board's issues and concerns.

+- Makes recommendations to City Council and or the respective School Boards in relevant matters to all parties.

+- Communicate to the Board the work of City and School Boards Liaison Committee.

+- 5.2 Membership

+- Board Chair and one urban trustee.

+- 5.3 Meetings

+- As determined and scheduled by the City of Prince Albert.

+- 6. School Community Council Cluster Representatives

+- 6.1 Purpose

-- 3. Saskatchewan School Boards Association (Board Chairs Council) - 3.1 Purpose - Attend meetings of the SSBA Board Chairs Council. - Represent the Board's views and communicate to the Board Chairs Council the Board's perspectives. - Communicate to the Board the work of Board Chairs Council. - 3.2 Membership - Board Chair or designate. - 3.3 Meetings - As determined and scheduled by the SSBA. - 4.
-School Community Council Cluster Representatives - 4.1 Purpose - Trustees are selected to act as SCC cluster representatives to build and maintain effective two-way communication between SCCs and the Board - The role of the representative is to accurately represent Board decisions and directions to the Council and to accurately represent Council recommendations and issues to the Board. - 4.2 Membership
+- Trustees are selected to act as SCC cluster representatives to build and maintain effective two-way communication between SCCs and the Board

+- The role of the representative is to accurately represent Board decisions and directions to the Council and to accurately represent Council recommendations and issues to the Board.

+6.2 Membership